Please click the links below for more information.

 frontline, including staff from all professional

-national level in how the network develops.
-We believe
+at a national level in how the network develops.
+We believe that

 - "PLAN works hard to ensure that patient and carer

 priorities are reflected in the process.
-Having service users
+Having patients

 and carers on the review teams, steering group and accreditation